MyTHWN/MTER/README.md

 # MTER

-A parallel computing implementation of MTER based on the idea of parameter server.
+A parallel implementation of MTER based on the idea of parameter server.
 Directly run MTER_tripletensor_tucker.py in folder 'parallel_implementation' to test our MTER model by tunning hyper parameters.
 The learned models are stored in Results.
 The processed Yelp dataset is included in yelp_restaurant_recursive_entry_sigir.

 Please refer to our paper ['Explainable Recommendation via Multi-Task Learning in Opinionated Text Data'](https://dl.acm.org/citation.cfm?id=3210010) for more details.